UCB-w261/w261-environment/setup-gcp-hadoop-env/README.md

 export GID=1000
 ```

-9. Create your `docker-compose.yaml` file.
+11. Create your `docker-compose.yaml` file.
 ```
 cat ../w261/docker-compose.tmp | envsubst > docker-compose.yaml
 ```

-10. Confirm you don't have missing values in the yaml:
+12. Confirm you don't have missing values in the yaml:
 ```
 cat docker-compose.yaml
 ```

-11. Test it!
+13. Test it!
 ```
 docker-compose up
 ```

-12. Exit container by pressing `ctrl + c`, and exit shell by typing `exit`.
+14. Exit container by pressing `ctrl + c`, and exit shell by typing `exit`.

 ## Connect to Jupyter Lab
 ### Important: Use your local computer for the rest of the steps.

-1. Install Google Cloud SDK.
+1. Install Google Cloud SDK, follow the instructions that correspond to your system:

 [MacOS](https://cloud.google.com/sdk/docs/install#mac "MacOS")

 [Windows](https://cloud.google.com/sdk/docs/install#windows "Windows")

 [Linux](https://cloud.google.com/sdk/docs/install#linux "Linux)

 2. Open your Terminal (MacOS, Linux) or click on the Google Cloud SDK icon installed in your Desktop (Windows)